pushkin-consortium/pushkin/docs-gitbook/developers/getting-started-on-development.md

 (This final step is pretty well explained in the yalc README)

 You should be good to go.
+When you make changes to pushkin-worker, you'll need to:

+1. Go to the root directory of your dev version of pushkin-worker.
+2. Run `yarn build; yalc publish`
+3. Go to the `worker` directory within the experiment folder.
+4. Run `yalc update pushkin-worker`

+Again, if you are testing a development version of `pushkin-client` or `pushkin-api`, follow the above instructions with the obvious substitutions.

 ## Pushkin jsPsych